fdaciuk/getmodule/README.md

 Now, you can call any module with base on root path of your application.

-If your module is `app/modules/mymodule.js`, but you're calling it on the file `app/controllers/controller.js`, doesn't worry!
+If your module is on `app/modules/mymodule.js`, but you're calling it on the file `app/controllers/controller.js`, don't worry!
 Just type this:

 ```js
 var mymodule = getmodule( 'app/modules/mymodule' );